 Reading Comprehension Questions for Any Book Task Cards by Rachel Lynette,

 While some districts are adding after-school programs for students who need extra intervention outside of the classroom, others will lean on teachers to create opportunities for expanded learning.
-If the onus is on teachers in your school, this is a great time to partner with other educators such as literacy coaches, paraprofessionals, and classroom aids to tackled unfinished learning and help bring students up to speed.
+This is a great time to partner with other educators such as literacy coaches, paraprofessionals, and classroom aides to tackle unfinished learning and help bring students up to speed.

-Consider collaborating with these individuals and rotate running an intervention program once or twice a week.
+If you’re a classroom teacher, consider collaborating with these individuals and rotate running an intervention program once or twice a week.
 Whether you plan together during recess or for an hour after school, splitting up the work can make it less of a burden on one teacher.
-If you don’t have these resources to tap into, start advocating to your administration now to make a case for adding instructional coaches and tutors.

-As teachers, routine is ingrained into daily school life to keep students on track and engaged — but traditional back-to-school routines and instructional practices may not suit every student this year.
-If you need some fresh ideas, check out our back-to-school activity calendar for a whole month’s worth of activities you can use with your students.
+Routine is ingrained into daily school life to keep students on track and engaged — but traditional back-to-school routines and instructional practices may not suit every student this year.

-It may take time for students and teachers to adapt to being back in school, whether you’re fully in person or still hybrid.
-So if you need to spend a little bit longer getting to know each other or reviewing classroom etiquette, don’t sweat it.
+It may take time for students and teachers to adapt to new routines, get to know each other, or review classroom etiquette.
 Remember that it’s okay to deviate from a “normal” routine — and it’s okay if things don’t work out or you have to change it up more than once.
-Finding a routine that works for your students is better than struggling with one that doesn’t all year.
+Finding a routine that works for your school community is better than struggling with one that doesn’t all year.